FartuunH/FartuunH/README.md

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+“When I’m not working with data, I enjoy walking outside and being in nature.
+I enjoy problem-solving and love the ‘aha!’ moment when data reveals something new and useful.”

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Project A:** Analyzing employee wellness data for a Healthiest Employee project to identify health and performance trends.
+- **Project B:** Creating a retail shopping behavior case study comparing purchasing patterns among families, single males, and single females.

 ## 🌱 Currently Learning